FeverC0de/feverc0de.github.io/content/posts/N-Body Shenanigans.md

 - \( \epsilon \): Softening length (avoids singularities when \( r_{ij} \to 0 \))
 - \( \Delta t \): Time step size

-The softening factor \( \epsilon\) is super important, because since we are not gonna implement collisions, our particles theoretically will be on top of each other, and thus the distance between them will be infinitesimally small, that the force will explode to such a high number our poor particle will zip out of existence which we definitely do not want.
+The softening factor \( \epsilon\) is super important, because since we are not gonna implement collisions, our particles theoretically will be on top of each other, and thus the distance between them will be so infinitesimally small that the force will explode to such an incomprehensibly high number that our poor particle will zip out of existence.

 Here's the code for calculating the acceleration experienced by a given body